BMscis/reach-tutorial/Documentation/Tutorial/Chapters/backend.md

 Adding a `Participant` Interface.
 </h4>

-In the next step, we'll add the creator interface that will interact with the frontend.
+In the next step, we'll add the auctioneer interface that will interact with the frontend.

 </summary>
 <p>

-- In order to implement the **Auction** the `Creator` will have to  provide the following :
+- In order to implement the **Auction** the `Auctioneer` will have to  provide the following :

     > + An NFT token to be auctioned.
     > + A starting price for the auction.
     > + A duration for the auction.

-- Once the `Creator` provides this information, any `Bidder` can view the deployed contract on the blockchain.
+- Once the `Auctioneer` provides this information, any `Bidder` can view the deployed contract on the blockchain.

 ***Let's add a function `getSale` in `index.rsh` that does just that.***

-1. The `Creator` will be responsible for providing NFT data from the frontend.
+1. The `Auctioneer` will be responsible for providing NFT data from the frontend.
 So let's add this function to the Creators interface and call it `getSale()`.
     ```javascript
     //++ Add getSale function.
     getSale: Fun([], Object({